learnbyexample/vim_reference/vim_reference_guide.md

 * `:set number` prefix line numbers
     * this is a visual guideline, doesn't modify the text
-    * see [:h 'numberwidth'](https://vimhelp.org/options.txt.html#%27numberwidth%27) for setting the width of number prefix
+    * see [:h 'numberwidth'](https://vimhelp.org/options.txt.html#%27numberwidth%27) for setting the width of the prefix
 * `:set number!` toggle number setting
 * `:set nonumber` don't use line number prefix
 * `:set relativenumber` prefix line numbers relative to the current line